Zilvaro/digitalz-research/README.md

 - Font Awesome was used to import icons.

-- Am I Responsive was used to generate mockup imagery for ReadMe file.
+- Am I Responsive was used to generate mock-up imagery for ReadMe file.

 - Chrome was used to test the source code using HTML5 and responsiveness.